 At a time when the historical roots of many beach communities are rapidly changing and/or disappearing, the California Surf Museum is rising to the challenge of providing a strong link between the ocean, the many ocean sports, and the lifestyles of the community.

-The Oceanside Cultural Arts Foundation has been working to build a fine arts museum in The Gill Building (formerly City Hall).
+The Oceanside Cultural Arts Foundation has built a fine arts museum in The Gill Building (formerly City Hall).
 No more-appropriate place could have been chosen for an art center.
-Located on Pier View Way, just east of the Civic Center, this historic building will offer nearly 6,000 square feet of exhibit space - a venue perfectly suited for the arts.
-Hours for the Museum are Tuesday through Sunday, from 10:00 a.m. to 4:00 p.m.
+Located on Pier View Way, just east of the Civic Center, this historic building offers nearly 6,000 square feet of exhibit space - a venue perfectly suited for the arts.
+Hours for the Museum are Tuesday - Saturday from 10:00 a.m. to 4:00 p.m. and Sunday from 1:00 p.m. to 4:00 p.m.
 A modest entrance fee will be charged.
+Oceanside Museum of Art

 At the absolute southern edge of Oceanside, you'll find the Buena Vista Audubon Society's Nature Center.
 Sited on the Buena Vista Lagoon, the Center offers a variety of natural history experiences.